About the course fees

 Once you have WordPress running, you can install NarraFirma (from the WordPress plugins directory) in a few clicks.

-Do I have to set up NarraFirma before the course starts?
+Do we have to set up NarraFirma before the course starts?

 No, but you should do it within the first few weeks of the course.

-Can I install NarraFirma locally, not on the internet?
+Can we install NarraFirma locally, not on the internet?

 Yes.
 But you'll have to import or enter your stories